kileemanjaro/kilee-blog/docs/2025/Reclaiming My Mind.md

-It felt like a game of **mental whack-a-mole**—relentless, exhausting, unwinnable.
+It felt like a game of  whack-a-mole**—relentless, exhausting, unwindable.